Donate Now

 Paralympian #166 Sophie Pascoe and Paralympian #158 Adam Hall are two inspiring examples of Para athletes in the Excellence phase.

-Sophie Pascoe is a six-time Paralympic gold medallist and multiple World Champion in Para swimming.
-Sophie won five medals and broke a world record while taking her total tally to 15 Paralympic medals.
+Dame Sophie Pascoe is an eleven-time Paralympic gold medallist and multiple World Champion in Para swimming.
+At the last Paralympic Games in Tokyo, Dame Sophie added two golds, a silver and a bronze to her already impressive medal tally at the Paralympic Games, bringing her total medal count to 19.
 This success has now made Sophie the most decorated New Zealand Paralympian ever!

-Adam Hall has represented New Zealand four times at the Paralympic Games in Torino 2006, Vancouver 2010, Sochi 2014 and PyeongChang 2018, taking the gold medal in standing slalom at both the Vancouver 2010 and PyeongChang 2018 Paralympics.
+Adam Hall has represented New Zealand five times at the Paralympic Games in Torino 2006, Vancouver 2010, Sochi 2014, PyeongChang 2018, and Beijing 2022 taking the gold medal in standing slalom at both the Vancouver 2010 and PyeongChang 2018 Paralympics.
 At the 2018 PyeongChang Paralympics Adam received the Whang Youn Dai Achievement Award, given to only two Paralympians who best embody the spirit of the Paralympic movement, and is the only New Zealander ever to have received it.

 Sophie Pascoe and Adam Hall